minimec/g810-profile/README.md

 ```
 g810-profile --join
 ```
-- 'Google Keyboard' Name written on keyboard  in various for al applications in GOOGLE_KEYBOARD.
+- 'Google Keyboard' Name of all applications in GOOGLE_KEYBOARD written on the keyboard in various colors.
 The function is a 'toggler'.
 Maybe add a custom shortcut...
 ```
 g810-profile --google